kehillah-coding-2021/final-project-henri849/README.md

 3. It uses the camera so risks come with that
 4. As always these are warnings and potentital outcomes, I have never seen it damage anything but I don't want to be responsible

-### Grading
-This project will use the usual rubric we have used this year.
-Make sure to add docstrings to all your functions and edit this README.
-Make sure to put any dependencies in a 'requirements.txt' file.
-Commit and push your work often.
-Most importantly, have fun